kensanata/just-halberds/Halberts.md

 > rain.
 A goblin has seen him anyway and shoots at him with his bow.
 > The goblin has attack 5.
 Claudia rolls 6 – and 6 ≰ 5: misses!

-In certain role-playing games, fighting is a big part of the game.
+In some role-playing games, combat tends to be front and center.
 In this game, after one round, perhaps half of those involved are already on the ground.
 War is terrible.
 Most of the time it's about avoiding the fight.